SumoLogic/sumologic-documentation/docs/cloud-siem/cse-schema/parser-editor.md

 1. **Parser Configuration**.
 Paste your parser code in this area.
 1. **Import Messages from**.
 In this step, you enter or fetch messages that you’ll use to test whether the parser parses the messages correctly.
 There are three options:

    * **Sumo Log Search**.
 You can enter a log search query to obtain a selected number of log messages.
-Follow the instructions in [Using Sumo log search](./Parser_Editor.md "Parser Editor") below.
+Follow the instructions in [Using Sumo log search](#using-sumo-log-search) below.
    * **Saved Logs**.
 You can select a set of messages that you saved when previously using the **Paste Logs** option.
-Follow the instructions in [Using saved logs](./Parser_Editor.md "Parser Editor") below.
+Follow the instructions in [Using saved logs](#using-saved-logs) below.
    * **Paste Logs**.
 You can paste logs directly into the **Log Messages** area.
-Follow the instructions in [Using paste logs](./Parser_Editor.md "Parser Editor") below.
+Follow the instructions in [Using paste logs](#using-paste-logs) below.

+### Parse Logs

 1. After you’ve obtained sample messages using one of the methods above, click **Parse Logs**.
 1. If all of the sample messages are parsed successfully, you’ll see results like those shown below in the **Parsed Messages** section of the editor.
 The **Event Details** section shows the key-value pairs that were parsed from the raw message.
-If your results indicate that there were warnings, unparsed, or dropped messages, see [Understanding parsing failures and warnings](./Parser_Editor.md "Parser Editor").
+If your results indicate that there were warnings, unparsed, or dropped messages, see [Understanding parsing failures and warnings](#understanding-parsing-failures-and-warnings).

     ![successsful-blurred.png](/img/cloud-siem-enterprise/successsful-blurred.png)